+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is a gas fire and fireplace within the lounge.
+Other fireplaces have been blocked/removed.
+Internal decorations Visually inspected.
+Internal decorative finishes are generally papered or painted.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical consumer unit is located within the entrance hallway.
+The electrical consumer unit is located within the entrance vestibule.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The gas meter is located in an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible section of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a white suite with low level WC, wash hand basin and bath.
-There is a stainless steel sink unit within the kitchen.
-Heating and hot water Accessible parts of the system were visually inspected apart No tests whatsoever were carried out to the system or appliances.
-There is a recently fitted 'Worcester' boiler situated within the rear vestibule.
-This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is to the main sewerage system.
+Visible sections of pipework are of copper and PVC materials.
+I. Sanitary fittings in the bathroom comprise a white suite with low level wc, wash-hand basin, bath and shower cabinet.